shivayadavjabbu/axis_coding/README.md

 requirements - install system with python3.<br />
 run main.py in axis_coding folder. <br />
 enter type of input. <br />
-to enter the pixels enter "1" then enter the pixels.<br />
+To enter the pixels give input "1" then enter the pixels.<br />
-if your choice is "2" enter any number of characters between A,B,C,1,2,3.
+To enter sequence of char give input "2" enter any number of characters between A,B,C,1,2,3.